Building Industry Fairness (Security of Payment) and Other Legislation Amendment Regulation 2020 (BIFOLA Regulation)

 - prescribing all accreditation bodies for building certifiers.

-To facilitate compliance with the new and amended Building Act and Building Regulation provisions that commenced on 1 October 2020 the department has published updated Guidelines and new and amended building forms.
+To facilitate compliance with the new and amended Building Act and Building Regulation provisions that commenced on 1 October 2020 the department published updated Guidelines and new and amended building forms.

 Queensland Building and Construction Commission Regulation 2018 (QBCC Regulation)